 Support for International Students

-The students are encouraged to join in sporting and cultural activities within the wider school.
+Students are encouraged to join in sporting and cultural activities within the wider school.
 There are many sports teams they can join which compete locally and nationally.
 Other activities available include a music camp, musical production, a school orchestra and other musical groups.

 If you have an intermediate level of English (this means that you have learned English for 3 years or more) you will probably need around two years of high school in New Zealand before your English is good enough for university study.
-If your English is beginner to elementary you probably need three years of high school education.The Department also runs a Curriculum Based Language Course for students who need it.
+If your English is beginner to elementary you probably need three to fours years of high school education.The Department also runs a Curriculum Based Language Course for students who need it.
 This course focuses on giving Year 11 & 12 extra support with their Mathematics and Science courses.
 The students work with specialist subject teachers on vocabulary, assessments and assignments which are related to the course that they are doing.

 If you have an issue with your school life and would like to make and official complaint, please read the Grievance Procedure below: